TrigonaMinima/TrigonaMinima.github.io/_posts/2018-06-16-Hinglish-and-Transliteration.md

 <br>

 So, in Hinglish, we use a mixture of English and *transliterated* Hindi to communicate.
-And all of this digression occurred when I was trying to find some data for *Romanagarized* Hindi to be used for my spelling corrector.
+And all of this digression occurred when I was trying to find some data for *Romanagarized* Hindi to be used for the spelling corrector.